williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 1. Find the authorization server ID for your new authorization server.
 It's displayed in the **Metadata URI** field of the settings tab ( **Security > API > Authorization Server** ).

-1. Use the Discovery Document for [OpenID Connect clients](http://developer.okta.com/docs/api/resources/oidc.html#openid-connect-discovery-document) or [OAuth 2.0 clients](http://developer.okta.com/docs/api/resources/oauth2.md#authorization-server-metadata) to identify all endpoints that must be changed, as shown in the example below.
+2. Use the Discovery Document for [OpenID Connect clients](http://developer.okta.com/docs/api/resources/oidc.html#openid-connect-discovery-document) and [OAuth 2.0 clients](http://developer.okta.com/docs/api/resources/oauth2.md#authorization-server-metadata) to identify all endpoints that must be changed, as shown in the example below.
 You'll also see the JWKs, introspect and revoke endpoints.

-2. Find all the code you've written that references the authorization server in the endpoints returned by the discovery document.
+3. Find all the code you've written that references the authorization server in the endpoints returned by the discovery document.
 For example, in the previous step, the following endpoints were identified: `/oauth2/v1/authorize`, `/oauth2/v1/token`, and `/oauth2/v1/userinfo`.

-3. For every instance in your code that references these endpoints, change them to match the endpoints in the well-known document. change the common base URL for the OAuth endpoints described in the previous step.
+4. For every instance in your code that references these endpoints, change them to match the endpoints in the well-known document. change the common base URL for the OAuth endpoints described in the previous step.
 The URL formatting should stay the same (query parameters, client IDs, scopes, and other qualifiers), just the base URL changes.